turbra/gitops-project-ob/README.md

 1. Create a directory under `environment/dev` or `environment/prod` with the namespace's desired name, e.g., `app2-dev`.
 2. Within this new directory, introduce a `values.yaml` containing unique values for that namespace.
 3. Commit and push the modifications to the repository.
-4. Upon the next sync, ArgoCD will discern the new directory and set up an application for that namespace, utilizing the Helm templates.
+4. When ArgoCD performs its next synchronization, it will detect the new directory and configure an application for the corresponding namespace using the Helm templates.

 ## Naming Convention